The Slack handbook for software development teams

 Creating internal integrations

 The e-commerce platform Shopify operates more than 500,000 online shops.
 To keep the virtual doors of all these businesses open, the company has created more than 180 internal integrations for Slack.
-The most popular, Spy, allows Shopify to run hundreds of custom commands, such as querying information about the most active shops, traffic volumes and checkouts, inspecting and operating servers across data centres and creating new GitHub repositories, without ever leaving Slack.
+The most popular, Spy, allows Shopify to run hundreds of custom commands, like query information about the most active shops, traffic volume and checkouts; inspect and operate servers across data centers; and create new GitHub repositories, without ever leaving Slack.

 Ready to explore integrations?

-Start building at API.slack.com and make sure to take a look at the app blueprints for detailed instructions, code samples and helpful flowcharts.
+Start building at API.slack.com and be sure to check out the app blueprints for detailed instructions, code samples, and helpful flow diagrams.

 What’s next?

-There’s plenty to digest in this handbook, so here are a few things that your team can do at the outset to streamline your workflows, speed up your processes and make information more accessible across teams.
+There’s plenty to digest in this handbook, so here are a few things your team can do for starters to streamline your workflows, speed up your processes, and make information more accessible across teams.

 Checklist:

-- Do a little channel clean-up: maintaining good channel hygiene is essential for keeping communication between teams and departments crystal clear.
-Make sure that you periodically audit your channel list, archiving ones that are no longer relevant or useful.
-Take a look at these tips for reducing noise in Slack.
+- Do a little channel clean-up: Maintaining good channel hygiene is essential for keeping communication between teams and departments crystal clear.
+Make sure to periodically audit your channel list, archiving ones that are no longer relevant or useful.
+Check out these tips for reducing noise in Slack.

-- Rethink your channel names: is there a consistent naming convention across all your channels?
-Are they labelled in a way that makes their purpose obvious?
+- Rethink your channel names: Is there a consistent naming convention across all your channels?
+Are they labeled in a way that makes their purpose obvious?
 Take some time to rename channels so that they’re easy to find and follow.
 Learn more about channel naming best practices.

-- Give some apps a whirl: connect a few key services that you use often (such as your go-to bug-tracking tool) to your team’s workspace and try sharing and updating data directly in Slack.
-Explore marketing apps for Slack.
+- Give some apps a whirl: Connect a few key services that you use often (like your go-to bug-tracking tool) to your team’s workspace and try sharing and updating data directly in Slack.
+Explore development tools for Slack.

-For detailed tips and how-tos on organising channels, working with apps and more, visit our Help Centre.
-Or, if you prefer to talk to a human, get in touch any time via feedback@slack.com or find us on Twitter at @slackhq, and we’ll be happy to help.
+For detailed tips and how-tos on organizing channels, working with apps, and more, visit our Help Center.
+Or if you prefer to talk to a human, reach out anytime at feedback@slack.com or find us on Twitter @slackhq, and we’d be happy to help.